arlaneenalra/Tandy1400/README.md

 ## Status

+2024-11-23 - Next iteration of the board arrived
+    * Switch footprint works but is backwards to the original
+    * 15v converter still too close to the edge, needs to come in about 2~3mm
+    * -22v rail seems to go between -30v and -27v, need to adjust the values a bit.
+    * Battery wire holes are too small.
+    * USB connected to the Arduino Nano can feed power into the dc in bus.
+It won't feed into the USB connector because of a diode in the Nano, but could power the 15v converter off of the USB port, less than ideal.
+    * Hmm, cooked the charger board when tried to plug in while on battery power.
+Not sure why.

 2024-11-16 - Regenerating PCB layout for new order.
 * A whole bunch of minor changes that should fix the -22v boost converter.
 * New switch foot print should allow for harvesting the original switch.